paulohenrique-gh/view-components-sandbox/README.md

 And then you can access the previews here: http://localhost:3000/lookbook

-The preview files are located in the test/components/previews.
+The preview files are located in `test/components/previews`.

 You can make dynamic previews for the component in the browser: